CesarNog/university-mailing-system/README.md

-# universitymailing
+# University Mailing System
-This application was generated using JHipster 4.10.0, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.10.0](http://www.jhipster.tech/documentation-archive/v4.10.0).

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine:

-1. [Node.js][]: We use Node to run a development web server and build the project.
+1. [Node.js][]: Node is being used to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.
-2. [Yarn][]: We use Yarn to manage Node dependencies.
+2. [Yarn][]: Yarn is being used to manage Node dependencies.
    Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.

 	After installing Node, you should be able to run the following command to install development tools.
 	You will only need to run this command when dependencies change in [package.json](package.json).

 		yarn install

 	We use yarn scripts and [Webpack][] as our build system.

 Run the following commands in two separate terminals to create a blissful development experience where your browser